-- 1."Households consisting of an employed husband and a non working wife" refers to households in which the husband is employed in a non-agriculture and forestry sector and the wife is not employed (Not in Labourforce and completely unemployed). - 2."Dual-income households" refers to households in which both the husband and the wife are employees in non-agriculture and forestry sectors.
+- "Households consisting of an employed husband and a non working wife" refers to households in which the husband is employed in a non-agriculture and forestry sector and the wife is not employed (Not in Labour force and completely unemployed) - "Dual-income households" refers to households in which both the husband and the wife are employees in nonagriculture and forestry sectors. - Actual numbers in brackets for 2010 and 2011 are nationalwide results that exclude Iwate Prefecture, Miyagi Prefecture, and Fukushima Prefecture.